zdravkov/kendo-docs/getting-started/using-kendo-with/aspnet-mvc/introduction.md

                 bundles.IgnoreList.Ignore("*-vsdoc.js");
                 bundles.IgnoreList.Ignore("*.debug.js", OptimizationMode.WhenEnabled);
             }

+7. Register the bundles by executing the static method from the previous point in the `Application_Start()` method in **~/Global.asax.cs**:

+        protected void Application_Start()
+        {
+            // ...

+            BundleConfig.RegisterBundles(BundleTable.Bundles);
+        }

-7. Register the bundles in your layout page at the end of the `head` element. **Remove any existing jQuery bundle registration at end of the `body` element of the page.** **Note:** If you don't want to use ASP.NET bundles perform steps 5 and 6 from the [Using Kendo UI in ASP.NET MVC 3 application](#using-kendo-ui-in-asp.net-mvc-3-application) section.
+8. Load the bundles in your layout page at the end of the `head` element. **Remove any existing jQuery bundle registration at end of the `body` element of the page.** **Note:** If you don't want to use ASP.NET bundles perform steps 5 and 6 from the [Using Kendo UI in ASP.NET MVC 3 application](#using-kendo-ui-in-asp.net-mvc-3-application) section.
     * If the Kendo UI JavaScript files are in **~/Scripts** and the CSS files are in **~/Content** :
         * WebForms: